peterkuma/clouds-ross-sea-2018/README.md

-# Scientific Dataset: An analysis of the cloud environment over the Ross Sea and Ross Ice Shelf using CloudSat/CALIPSO satellites: The importance of Synoptic Forcing
+# Code and data for the paper "An analysis of the cloud environment over the Ross Sea and Ross Ice Shelf using CloudSat/CALIPSO satellites: The importance of Synoptic Forcing"

 Ben Jolly <<jollyb@landcareresearch.co.nz>>¹,
 Peter Kuma <<peter.kuma@pg.canterbury.ac.nz>>²,